US to take aim at Chinese banks aiding Russia war effort, WSJ reports | Law-Order

 US to take aim at Chinese banks aiding Russia war effort, WSJ reports

-The U.S. is drafting sanctions that threaten to cut some Chinese banks off from the global financial system, which officials hope will stop Beijing's commercial support of Russia's military production, the Wall Street Journal reported on Monday, citing people familiar with the matter.
-As Secretary of State Antony Blinken visits China this week, the question is whether this potent financial threat can dent the China-Russia trade enabling Moscow to rebuild its military after losses in Ukraine, the report says.
+The U.S. is drafting sanctions that could cut some Chinese banks off the global financial system, in the hopes of stopping Beijing's commercial support of Russia's military production, the Wall Street Journal reported on Monday, citing people familiar with the matter.
+With Secretary of State Antony Blinken due to visit China this week, it remains to be seen whether this financial threat will dent the China-Russia trade enabling Moscow to rebuild its military after losses in Ukraine, the report said.

-The U.S. is drafting sanctions that threaten to cut some Chinese banks off from the global financial system, which officials hope will stop Beijing's commercial support of Russia's military production, the Wall Street Journal reported on Monday, citing people familiar with the matter.
+The U.S. is drafting sanctions that could cut some Chinese banks off the global financial system, in the hopes of stopping Beijing's commercial support of Russia's military production, the Wall Street Journal reported on Monday, citing people familiar with the matter.

-As Secretary of State Antony Blinken visits China this week, the question is whether this potent financial threat can dent the China-Russia trade enabling Moscow to rebuild its military after losses in Ukraine, the report says.
-Blinken on Friday criticised Chinese support for Russia's defence industry, saying Beijing was the primary contributor to Moscow's war in Ukraine through its provision of critical components for weaponry.
+With Secretary of State Antony Blinken due to visit China this week, it remains to be seen whether this financial threat will dent the China-Russia trade enabling Moscow to rebuild its military after losses in Ukraine, the report said.
+Blinken on Friday criticized Chinese support for Russia's defence industry, saying Beijing was the key contributor to Moscow's war in Ukraine through its provision of critical components for weaponry.

-In recent weeks, U.S. officials have intensified pressure on China, warning Washington stands ready to take action against Chinese financial institutions facilitating trade in goods that have both civilian and military applications.
-U.S. officials said targeting banks with sanctions is an escalatory option in case diplomatic overtures fail to persuade Beijing to curb exports, the report said.
+In recent weeks, U.S. officials have intensified pressure on China, warning that Washington was ready to take action against Chinese financial institutions facilitating trade in goods with dual civilian and military applications.
+U.S. officials said targeting banks with sanctions was an escalatory option in case diplomatic overtures fail to persuade Beijing to curb exports, the report said.

-Cutting banks off from access to the dollar - the denomination of most of global trade - is often reserved as a last resort, as such sanctions often force banks into failure, affecting their customer and client base.
-Such an action also represents a particular risk for China as the country grapples with sputtering economic recovery and growing debt.
+Cutting banks off from access to the dollar - used in much of global trade - is often reserved as a last resort, as such sanctions often force banks into failure.
+It would also represent a particular risk for China, amid a sputtering economic recovery and growing debt.

+The report did not describe which types of banks might be targeted, a key distinction for how large an impact any such measure would have on China's economy or its ability to support Russia economically.
+The U.S. has sanctioned smaller Chinese banks in the past, such as the Bank of Kunlun, over various issues, including working with Iranian institutions.

+But Washington has so far been reluctant to implement sanctions on major Chinese banks – long deemed by analysts as a "nuclear" option – because of the huge ripple effects it could have on the global economy and U.S.-China relations.
+'GROUNDLESS ACCUSATIONS'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)